 Jonny’s kids are still down with us and tonight we’re all heading out for a New Years Eve meal with friends, and then for a wander through the crazy lanes of Looe hunting for this years best fancy dress.
-Photos no doubt to follow…

 Meanwhile, here’s a family friendly dish to cook up over the next few days that you can prep on autopilot and is really cheap to boot.

 Otherwise, serve it with some crusty bread or a dollop of creamy mashed potato with a generous spoon of wholegrain mustard mixed through.
 Delish.

 - 8 chicken thighs

-- 4 garlic cloves minced
+- 4 garlic cloves - minced

-- 1 level tablespoon wholegrain mustard
+- 1 tbsp wholegrain mustard

-- few more sprigs of fresh thyme to serve
+- 2 sprigs fresh thyme to serve

-Preheat oven to 180/350/gas 4
+- Preheat oven to 180/350/gas 4

 If the sauce is still a little watery for your liking, thicken with a teaspoon or two of cornflour mixed into a splash of cold water and stirred into the sauce.

-Scatter the finished dish with more fresh thyme leaves and serve.
+- Scatter the finished dish with more fresh thyme leaves and serve.